jessicathaxton/myMode/README.txt

 	FUNCTIONAL, still IN DEVELOPMENT
 	Wish List Includes:
  	- add more engaging graphics and charts populated using the mySQL data
- 	- test jQuery animations in lieu of CSS animations, creating an interactive interface to better engage end users
+ 	- test jQuery animations in lieu of CSS animations, creating an exciting, interactive interface to better engage end users
-	- add filters and custom reporting options in the admin console
+	- add filters and custom reporting options in the admin console manage.php
-	- add sort options to the user.php logs to allow for customized viewing
+	- add sort and filter options to the user.php logs to allow for customized viewing
+	- admin console - add 'role selection' to allow admins to change user roles
 	- allow users to edit or change their habit goals
+	- allow editing of specific past logs, selected through sort and filter options
 	- allow users to choose their own local timezone

 LANGUAGES USED